berdal84/celliman/README.md

 # Celliman is a Fiji plugin to analyse cell images written in Java

 The goal of Celliman is to:
-- count nucleï
+- count from cytolosic staining
-- count membranes
+- count from nuclaer staining
 - compute co-localization
 - save a report (count, and ratio in percent)